shinkyo0513/Problems-I-met-when-convert-Torch-to-PyTorch/README.md

 Problems I met when convert Torch to PyTorch

 Basically, I tried to convert a Torch model to a PyTorch model through this (https://github.com/clcarwin/convert_torch_to_pytorch).
 However, there are some problems I met during this procedure.
-I will list them and my solution here.
+I will list the problems and my solutions here.

 At the first step, this converter loads the saved torch model by a pytorch method: torch.utils.serialization.load_lua(), so you have to guarantee your pre-saved torch model (consists of model define and maybe pretrained parameters) could be successfully loaded by the function.
 However, the current load_lua() is still immature to figure out a complicated torch model.